 Can owners take tips?
 How do tip pooling laws work?
 Answering these questions and more helps Washington restaurateurs run their businesses more fairly and efficiently.

-So, to summarize, Washington restaurant owners cannot make use of tip credits and must ensure they pay all employees at least $16.28 an hour.
+In summary, Washington restaurant owners cannot use tip credits and must pay employees at least the applicable minimum wage in cash (state or local), with tips on top.

 Pooling all the tips received and then sharing them out among tipped employees is a common practice in many states.
 Tip pooling is also sometimes called tipping out.
 There are a few regulations around tip pooling in Washington: